omranisecurity/CorsOne/README.md

 ---

-`CorsOne` is a tool designed to quickly and easily detect Cors misconfiguration, compensating for the shortcomings of other tools and providing automatic testing for all relevant cases.
+`CorsOne` is a tool designed to quickly and easily detect CORS misconfiguration, compensating for the shortcomings of other tools and providing automatic testing for all relevant cases.

 # Features
-- Accurate and fast diagnosis of Cors Misconfiguration vulnerability
+- Accurate and fast diagnosis of CORS Misconfiguration vulnerability
 - **STDIN** support enables easy integration with other tools or your own methodology

 # Install